TrueMonk328P/Bad-apple-on-ALCD/README.md

      - Frame processing was moved from infinite loop to tim1_ocra interrupt function.
 For a precision timing beatween frames stabilizer was added.

      - max fps increased to 69(nice).888 fps.
-That mean you can run 30fps video using 4bit data bus.
+That mean you can run 30fps video using 4bit data bus. v3.2 - fixed error in a frame timing stabilizer